scuml/django-datatables/README.md

 The following column types are available in the django_datatables.column module.

-**TextColumn**: A standard column that will display the contents of a row.
+**TextColumn**: A standard column that will display the contents of a single field.

+**ConstantTextColumn(text)**: Will display text independant of the database.
+Ex: Edit, or Delete

+**StringColumn**: A column that will render text using multiple fields.
+Request the data with `Meta.extra_fields` and format the text with the render_* method.

 **CheckBoxColumn**: Renders a checkbox.

 **GlyphiconColumn(icon)**: Displays an icon from bootstrap's v3 glyphicon set.

-**ContstantTextColumn(text)**: Will display text independant of the database.
-Ex: Edit, or Delete

 **DateColumn**: Renders a date in Y-m-d format.